History of Education in Sacramento County

 Historical Photo Collection

-The 22 early Sacramento County schools displayed in this photo gallery are copies of photographs produced by Hodson's Photography Studio, which, in 1902, was located at 813 K Street in downtown Sacramento.
+Twenty-two early Sacramento County schools are displayed in this collection.
+They are copies of photographs produced by Hodson's Photography Studio, which, in 1902, was located at 813 K Street in downtown Sacramento.
 Burton M. Hodson resided at 427 1/2 K Street.
 The studio later moved to 9th Street between J and K Streets and remained in business under various owners until about 1990.

 The History Publications Committee of the State Capitol Division, California Retired Teachers Association (CRTA), studied the photographs thoroughly and concluded the exposures were made approximately in the year 1902.
 If you look carefully at one photograph, you will find a portable blackboard with the name of the school and the date, February 2, 1902.
 Can you find it?